Skip to contents

 .send_headers

-Named character vector of header field values (excepting Authorization, which is handled via .token).
-This can be used to override or augment the defaults, which are as follows: the Accept field defaults to "application/json", the User-Agent field defaults to "https://github.com/cwickham/cnvs", and the Content-Type defaults to "application/json".
+Named character vector of header field values (except Authorization, which is handled via .token).
+This can be used to override or augment the default User-Agent header: "https://github.com/cwickham/cnvs".

 Value